-From this pivot at the uppermost point of the cartilaginous roof, a tangent is placed cranial to caudal along the echo of the Ilium.
+From this pivot at the uppermost point of the

 If the ultrasound machine performs poorly, the uppermost pivot may not be identified precisely.
 A help in such cases is the ARTEFACT LINE or auxiliary help line.

 - 1 uppermost point

 - 2 base line

 - 3 auxiliary line